-In this reel, I explore unconventional dining experiences and adventures in Seattle.
-They’re the ones you won’t hear about from tour guide operators or guide books: High-end coffee from an Airstream trailer, a look at Seattle’s musical roots with one of Seattle’s most revered DJs at KEXP, sushi served out of a truck, and an elaborate urban mountain bike park to name a few.
+I funded and produced this video to pay homage to unconventional dining experiences and adventures in my home base of Seattle: High-end coffee from an Airstream trailer, a look at Seattle’s musical roots with one of Seattle’s most revered DJs at KEXP, sushi served out of a truck, and an elaborate urban mountain bike park to name a few.

 Weekend Fix with Omar Benson Miller

-Feature appearance on Omar Benson Miller’s travel show pilot on Esquire, Weekend Fix, and was hired as Benson’s fixer during his and the production crew’s segment in Seattle.
+My buddy Taichi Kiatmura and I made a feature appearance on Omar Benson Miller’s travel show pilot on Esquire, Weekend Fix.
+I was also hired as Benson’s fixer and pulled together the segments for his pilot in Seattle.

 Allreceipes Menu Planner